 - Joyeuse is the sword of French Kings; The Sword of Charlemagne can be seen at the Louvre in Paris ca. 10th to 11th Century.
 This sword is one of the most reproduced today.

 - Japanese Swords from the 13th Century made by Go Yoshihiro, the most famous sword smith in history.
 The estimated value range from Bonhams Auction is between $150,000 to $175,000.

 The easiest and most available sword to collect are 19th and 20th Century military swords; they are affordable, easy to identify, forgeries are few, and most are in good condition.
 The best advice for you as a new collector is to learn as much as possible about the kind of sword for which you are interested; go to auctions and dealers, handle the swords, talk to vendors and collectors.
 Once you acquire knowledge, you'll be ready to begin your crusade into the world of sword-collecting.

-Randy McCall commented in his article, The Art of Cutting, that as a whole, the same process is used to identify blades from all parts of the world.
-The list below is a collective opinion of sword collectors, and dealers.
+According to Warwick & Warwick, the same process is used to identify blades from all parts of the world.
+The list below is a collective opinion of sword collectors and dealers.

 - Learn about blades before you make a purchase.
 Know your blades, the purpose for which it was used, its origin, and hallmarks (signatures or maker's marks) and where it was manufactured and swordsmith, if applicable.

 - Study and handle blades at auctions, antique fairs, museums and shops, view eBay auctions.